 (B) This morning I ran/walked a mile in thirteen minutes.
-Not exactly Alan Bannister, but it’s a start.
+Not exactly Roger Bannister, but it’s a start.

 I remain alert to news from Cupertino, though less obsessively as I did when I was a younger man, so I was interested to hear from Gruber about a momentous leak of information relative to tomorrow’s planned announcement of the latest models of iPhones.